Thailand CV / Resume Writing Guide

 Begin your Thai CV/resume with personal contact information including your full name, nationality, age, gender, marital status, address, phone/fax number and e-mail address.
 Attach your passport-sized photograph at the top of your CV/resume.
 Recruiters/employers often retain CVs/resumes on file for long periods of time, so any contact details you give have to remain accurate in the long term.
 A daytime phone number with an international access code and e-mail address are most important.

 Beneath write your Objective.
 It is a brief and focused statement.
 Using keywords from the job posting and/or description make an effort to address the employer’s needs in one or two short sentences.
-Employers will look here first before proceeding onto the remainder of your CV/resume.
+Employers will look here first before proceeding with the remainder of your CV/resume.

 In the Education, describe in detail your college and/or university training, giving areas of study and degrees from each school attended.
 Specify if you have studied abroad.
 Include awards and honours, as well as educational qualifications, trade or recreational courses, did part-time or full time, internships and membership in professional organizations.